 For medical centers staff:

-- To donate, complete the Shared Leave - Donation - Foster Parent (MS Word) and Shared Leave – Donation (MS Word) forms and submit them to your supervisor.
+- To donate, complete the Shared Leave (med centers) - Donation - Foster Parent (MS Word) and Shared Leave – Donation (MS Word) forms and submit them to your supervisor.
 Contact your leave specialist if you have any questions about donating.

 - Once donated, the hours are deducted from your leave balance.
 Donations to the FPSLP are permanent and will not be returned to the donating employee.